AshleyRoll/cppcon21/presentation/docs/slides/02-constexpr.md

 Note:
 - Before C++20 there are many more restrictions
-- Refer to Jason Turner's Talk earlier today and C++ Weekly Youtube channel
+- Refer to Jason Turner's Talk earlier today and C++ Weekly YouTube channel